JosephEclipse/JosephEclipse.github.io/content/cnc/index.md

 - Interior signage
 - Decorative columns

-Whether its a one-off custom job, or an order of 100s of the the same part, <a href="/contact">contact us</a> to see how our CNC team can cut your pieces quickly and accurately.
+Whether its a one-off custom job, or an order of 100s of the the same part, [contact us](/contact) to see how our CNC team can cut your pieces quickly and accurately.